 Saving energy remains important despite countries like the UK having made huge strides toward cleaner electricity.

 Over 40% of electricity generation in the UK came from renewable sources in December 2020.
 At the same time, the US tallies a more modest, yet improving, 20%.

-However, non-renewable power plants still fire up regularly to meet peaks in demand.
+However, non-renewable power plants still fire regularly to meet peak demand.
 Especially in colder months to heat our homes, or when very hot, to provide energy for the ubiquitous air conditioner in warmer climes.